-5. INTELLECTUAL PROPERTY AND DATA MANAGEMENT PLANS
+1. INTELLECTUAL PROPERTY AND DATA MANAGEMENT PLANS

-ARPA-E requires every Prime Recipient to establish an Intellectual Property Management Plan for the management and disposition of intellectual property arising from the project.
-The Prime Recipient must submit a completed and signed Intellectual Property Management plan to ARPA-E within six weeks of the effective date of the ARPA-E funding agreement.
+ARPA-E requires every Project Team to negotiate and establish an Intellectual Property Management Plan for the management and disposition of intellectual property arising from the project.
+The Recipient must submit a completed and signed Intellectual Property Management plan to ARPA-E within six weeks of the effective date of the ARPA-E funding agreement.
 All Intellectual Property Management Plans are subject to the terms and conditions of the ARPA-E funding agreement and its intellectual property provisions, and applicable Federal laws, regulations, and policies, all of which take precedence over the terms of Intellectual Property Management Plans.

-ARPA-E has developed a template for Intellectual Property Management Plans (https://arpa-e.energy.gov/technologies/project-guidance/post-award-guidance/project-management-reporting-requirements).
+ARPA-E has developed a template for Intellectual Property Management Plans (https://arpa-e.energy.gov/technologies/project-guidance/post-award-guidance/project-management-reporting-requirements) to facilitate and expedite negotiations between Project Team members.
 ARPA-E does not mandate the use of this template.
 ARPA-E and DOE do not make any warranty (express or implied) or assume any liability or responsibility for the accuracy, completeness, or usefulness of the template.
-ARPA-E and DOE strongly encourage Prime Recipients to consult independent legal counsel before using the template.
+ARPA-E and DOE strongly encourage Project Teams to consult independent legal counsel before using the template.

-Prime Recipients are also required, post-award, to submit a Data Management Plan (DMP) that addresses how data generated in the course of the work performed under an ARPA-E award will be preserved and, as appropriate, shared publicly.
-The Prime Recipients must submit a completed and signed DMP to ARPA-E within six weeks of the effective date of the ARPA-E funding agreement.
+Awardees are also required, post-award, to submit a Data Management Plan (DMP) that addresses how data generated in the course of the work performed under an ARPA-E award will be preserved and, as appropriate, shared publicly.
+The Recipient must submit a completed and signed DMP - as part of the Team's Intellectual Property Management Plan - to ARPA-E within six weeks of the effective date of the ARPA-E funding agreement.

-6. U.S. COMPETITIVENESS
+2. U.S. COMPETITIVENESS

-A primary objective of DOE's multi-billion dollar research, development and demonstration investments - including ARPA-E awards - is advancement of new energy technologies, manufacturing capabilities, and supply chains for and by U.S. industry and labor.
-Therefore, in exchange for receiving taxpayer dollars to support an Applicant's project, the Applicant must agree to the following U.S. Competitiveness Provision as part of an award under this FOA.
+A primary objective of DOE's multi-billion-dollar research, development and demonstration investments - including ARPA-E awards - is advancement of new energy technologies, manufacturing capabilities, and supply chains for and by U.S. industry and labor.
+Therefore, in exchange for receiving taxpayer dollars to support an applicant's project, the applicant must agree to the following U.S. Competitiveness Provision as part of an award under this NOFO.